 A balky anti-skid system or another problem with the nose-wheel steering system on a Model 60 Learjet appears to be responsible for a landing accident last month in Westhampton, N.Y. that resulted in substantial damage to the aircraft.
 National Transportation Safety Board investigators said the Part 135 flight had departed Tampa International Airport Aug.
 23 with two pilots and six passengers onboard for the flight to Westhampton (FOK).
 The pilot reported the departure from Tampa was ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "NOSE-WHEEL STEERING PROBLEMS TAKE LEAR 60 OFF RUNWAY".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "NOSE-WHEEL STEERING PROBLEMS TAKE LEAR 60 OFF RUNWAY".